spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 });
 ```

-Thats pretty cool, although not very useful - we could just put all sync
+Thats pretty cool, although not terribly useful - we could just put all sync
-operations in the first `.then()` callback.
+operations in the first `.then()` callback and be done with it.

-But guess what happens when we return a promise from within that `.then`
+But guess what happens when you return a *promise* from within a `.then`
 callback.
-We get a promise for that promise outside of `.then()`?
-Nope, we
+Do you get a promise for that promise outside of `.then()`?
+Nope,
-just get the same promise on the outside too!
+you just get the same promise on the outside!

 ```js
 function readUploadAndSave(file, url, otherPath) {